 I know!
 You’re an artist, not a mathematician!
 I totally get it, but you can do this!

 Wondering why it matters?

 The nuts and bolts of it are this — First, you should want the best quality photo you can get to represent your work, especially for a juried exhibit.
-Second, and most importantly, the photo you submit will be used in promoting the event on the internet and social media, and in print materials.
-If you are not familiar with the terms or what they mean, I suggest reading How Converting Images from RGB to CMYK Affects the Colors.
+Second, and most importantly, the photo you submit will be used to promote the event on the internet, social media, and in print materials.
+If you are unfamiliar with the terms or what they mean, I suggest reading How Converting Images from RGB to CMYK Affects the Colors.